wbazant/markerAlignmentsPaper/paper.md

 6. Simulate a mutated read from reference, align back to the reference
 7. Simulate a read from reference, align back to duplicated reference

 For 1. - 3., we simulate presence and count detection of species in samples.
-For 4. - 7. we simulate reads from species and count correctness and MAPQ of alignments.
+For 4. - 7. we simulate reads and check for agreement between source species and species of matched marker for each read, as well as MAPQ of alignments.

 ## Results